js9605/CTScanSimulation/README.md

 29.03

 - Fixed reading number of pixels bug
-- Reading the matrix and saving  its number of pixels in 45 angle (probably counts badly - for verification)
+- Reading the matrix and saving  its number of pixels in a 45-degree angle (probably counts badly - for verification)

 30.03

-- read_45angle function starts from top right corner
+- read_45angle function starts from the top right corner